aparnatdas/Req003_DataLoadAndTransformation/README.md

 Allure Reports are used for Reporting

-Local reports can be generated with the following command

-behave -f allure_behave.formatter:AllureFormatter -o my_allure
+Local reports can be generated with the following command "behave -f allure_behave.formatter:AllureFormatter -o my_allure"

 Allure reports can be hosted by

-allure serve my_allure
+"allure serve my_allure"

 Sample Report